-Variables within a problem are shared by TI-NspireTM maths and science learning technology applications.
+Variables within a problem are shared by TI-NspireTM applications.
 For example, you can create a variable in Calculator and then use or modify it in Graphs & Geometry or Lists & Spreadsheet within the same problem.

 For more information, see Using Variables.